idaholab/moose/modules/peridynamics/doc/content/source/kernels/HorizonStabilizedFiniteStrainMechanicsNOSPD.md

 ## Description

-Kernel `HorizonStabilizedFiniteStrainMechanicsNOSPD` calculates the residual and jacobian of the force density integral for self-stabilized non-ordinary state-based models under finite strain assumptions.
+The `HorizonStabilizedFiniteStrainMechanicsNOSPD` Kernel calculates the residual and Jacobian of the force density integral for self-stabilized non-ordinary state-based peridynamic models under finite strain assumptions.

 ## Force state